ALEXANDER « BUCK » CHOQUETTE, GOLD FINDER

 of the first telegraphic wires, a system that was going to contribute to the

-frontiersman, he shall come to Ottawa in 1886, aboard the very first trains that
+as a frontiersman, he shall come to Ottawa in 1886, aboard the very first trains

-now united the country, in order to plead his case in a litigation with respect
+that now united the country, in order to plead his case in a litigation with

-to the separation of the frontier between Canada and the United States since the
+respect to the separation of the frontier between Canada and the United States

 temperament was accustomed to hardship.
 Thanks to his courage and his phenomenal